On the capacity of deep generative networks for approximating distributions: Approximation capacity of generative networks

-Given a source probability distribution $\nu$ on $\bR^m$, the objective of deep generative models is to find a deep neural network $\phi:\bR^m \to \bR^d$ such that the push-forward measure $\phi_\# \nu$ is close to the unknown target distribution $\mu$ on $\bR^d$ under certain metric.
-For instance, Wasserstein GAN \cite{arjovsky2017wasserstein} tries to compute a transform $\phi \in \cN\cN(W,L)$ that minimizes $W_1(\mu,\phi_\# \nu)$.
+Given a source probability distribution $\nu$ on $\bR^m$, the objective of deep generative models is to find a deep neural network $\phi:\bR^m \to \bR^d$ such that the push-forward measure $\phi_\# \nu$ is close to the unknown target distribution $\mu$ on $\bR^d$ under certain metric, so that we can generate new samples using $\phi$.
+For instance, Wasserstein GAN \citep{arjovsky2017wasserstein} tries to compute a transform $\phi \in \cN\cN(W,L)$ that minimizes $\cW_1(\mu,\phi_\# \nu)$.
 In this work, we study approximation capacity of deep generative models, i.e., how well $\phi_\# \nu$ can approximate the target distribution $\mu$.
 Specifically, our goal is to estimate the quantity

 where $\nu$ is an absolutely continuous probability distribution.